 A founding member of Deca, a cooperative of award-winning writers creating narrative journalism about the world, Mara sits on the advisory board of Round Earth Media, an organization that promotes international journalism by training young reporters around the world.
 Her articles and book reviews have been published in The Atlantic, Harper’s, The Los Angeles Times, The New York Times, Popular Science, Psychology Today, Scientific American, Slate, The Wall Street Journal, and other publications.
 She has testified before the Congressional-Executive Commission on China and appeared on the BBC, CBC, MSNBC, NPR, and other radio and television outlets.

 For eight years, Mara was based in Shanghai, where she taught as a visiting journalism professor at Fudan University, wrote the longform true crime story And The City Swallowed Them, and, thanks to paleobotanist Wang Jun, had a Paleozoic fossil named after her.
-She is currently writing a book on the U.S.-China technological relationship, to be published by Riverhead.
+She is currently writing a book on an unusual trade secrets case and what it says about the U.S.-China technological relationship, to be published by Riverhead.